mindymallory/BBOBAS/maunuscript.md

 \end{split}
 \end{equation}

-The correlations from equations \ref{corBB} and \ref{corOO} are calculated for the nearby and one deferred, nearby and two deferred, and nearby and three deferred contracts.
+The correlations from equations \ref{corBB} and \ref{corOO} are calulcated for the nearby and one deferred, nearby and two deferred, and nearby and three deferred contracts.

 ## Speed of Information Transmission and Time-Lagged Correlations in the Top of the Book